 Access to content is still the job for permissions, which get applied by Power BI administrators and via sharing features.
 The intent of sensitivity labels is to raise awareness with employees that content needs to be protected, both digitally and physically.
 If that content is exported and printed, the sensitivity label follows that exported or printed content.
 Additionally, sensitivity labels talk to the Microsoft Security & Compliance Center, which allows authorized IT staff to monitor use and research compromises if they occur.

-Currently there are several limitations with sensitivity labels in Power BI:
+Limitations with sensitivity labels in Power BI

+There are several limitations with sensitivity labels in Power BI.
 Sensitivity labels do not currently export to the PBIX file when downloaded from Power BI service for use in Power BI desktop.

 Also, labels that are set to force encryption or watermarks in other Microsoft files, for example Word or Excel, don’t currently carry over to Power BI content.
 Nor does Power BI currently have a watermark feature.
 If you export from Power BI to one of those formats, the force encryption and watermark features start being applied to those exported files.
 Likely this ability will be brought into alignment in Power BI at some point in the future.